The Hanover Insurance Group, Inc. (NYSE:THG) Expected to Announce Quarterly Sales of $1.26 Billion

-Wall Street brokerages expect The Hanover Insurance Group, Inc. (NYSE:THG) to report sales of $1.26 billion for the current quarter, Zacks reports.
-Two analysts have made estimates for The Hanover Insurance Group’s earnings, with the highest sales estimate coming in at $1.26 billion and the lowest estimate coming in at $1.25 billion.
-The Hanover Insurance Group reported sales of $1.16 billion in the same quarter last year, which indicates a positive year over year growth rate of 8.6%.
-The company is scheduled to announce its next earnings results after the market closes on Tuesday, July 27th.
+Equities research analysts expect The Hanover Insurance Group, Inc. (NYSE:THG) to announce sales of $1.26 billion for the current quarter, Zacks reports.
+Two analysts have provided estimates for The Hanover Insurance Group’s earnings, with the lowest sales estimate coming in at $1.25 billion and the highest estimate coming in at $1.26 billion.
+The Hanover Insurance Group reported sales of $1.16 billion in the same quarter last year, which would indicate a positive year-over-year growth rate of 8.6%.
+The firm is scheduled to announce its next earnings results after the market closes on Tuesday, July 27th.

-According to Zacks, analysts expect that The Hanover Insurance Group will report full-year sales of $5.05 billion for the current fiscal year, with estimates ranging from $5.03 billion to $5.07 billion.
-For the next fiscal year, analysts expect that the company will report sales of $5.27 billion, with estimates ranging from $5.21 billion to $5.33 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of analysts that follow The Hanover Insurance Group.
+According to Zacks, analysts expect that The Hanover Insurance Group will report full year sales of $5.05 billion for the current fiscal year, with estimates ranging from $5.03 billion to $5.07 billion.
+For the next financial year, analysts anticipate that the business will report sales of $5.27 billion, with estimates ranging from $5.21 billion to $5.33 billion.
+Zacks’ sales averages are a mean average based on a survey of analysts that that provide coverage for The Hanover Insurance Group.

-The Hanover Insurance Group (NYSE:THG) last announced its earnings results on Thursday, April 29th.
-The insurance provider reported $1.66 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.75 by $0.91.
+The Hanover Insurance Group (NYSE:THG) last issued its earnings results on Thursday, April 29th.
+The insurance provider reported $1.66 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.75 by $0.91.
+The firm had revenue of $1.25 billion for the quarter, compared to analyst estimates of $1.23 billion.
 The Hanover Insurance Group had a return on equity of 10.59% and a net margin of 9.72%.
-The business had revenue of $1.25 billion during the quarter, compared to analysts’ expectations of $1.23 billion.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, June 25th.
-Investors of record on Friday, June 11th were paid a $0.70 dividend.
-This represents a $2.80 annualized dividend and a yield of 2.01%.
-The ex-dividend date of this dividend was Thursday, June 10th.
-The Hanover Insurance Group’s dividend payout ratio is currently 30.04%.
+The company also recently announced a quarterly dividend, which was paid on Friday, June 25th.
+Shareholders of record on Friday, June 11th were paid a $0.70 dividend.
+This represents a $2.80 annualized dividend and a yield of 2.05%.
+The ex-dividend date was Thursday, June 10th.
+The Hanover Insurance Group’s dividend payout ratio is presently 30.04%.

-In other news, EVP Bryan J. Salvatore sold 5,591 shares of the firm’s stock in a transaction dated Tuesday, June 1st.
-The stock was sold at an average price of $139.70, for a total transaction of $781,062.70.
-Following the completion of the sale, the executive vice president now directly owns 19,455 shares of the company’s stock, valued at approximately $2,717,863.50.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, SVP Warren E. Barnes sold 2,055 shares of the stock in a transaction dated Monday, May 3rd.
-The shares were sold at an average price of $139.62, for a total value of $286,919.10.
-Following the transaction, the senior vice president now directly owns 6,142 shares in the company, valued at approximately $857,546.04.
+In related news, EVP Ann Kirkpatrick Tripp sold 2,500 shares of the company’s stock in a transaction that occurred on Friday, May 14th.
+The shares were sold at an average price of $142.56, for a total value of $356,400.00.
+Following the transaction, the executive vice president now directly owns 19,925 shares in the company, valued at $2,840,508.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, EVP Bryan J. Salvatore sold 5,591 shares of the firm’s stock in a transaction that occurred on Tuesday, June 1st.
+The shares were sold at an average price of $139.70, for a total transaction of $781,062.70.
+Following the completion of the sale, the executive vice president now directly owns 19,455 shares in the company, valued at $2,717,863.50.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 14,791 shares of company stock valued at $2,073,846 over the last ninety days.
+Insiders have sold a total of 15,845 shares of company stock valued at $2,095,274 over the last 90 days.
 Company insiders own 2.56% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of THG.
-Norges Bank acquired a new position in shares of The Hanover Insurance Group during the 4th quarter valued at about $50,586,000.
-London Co. of Virginia acquired a new position in shares of The Hanover Insurance Group during the 1st quarter valued at about $37,487,000.
-Brown Advisory Inc. acquired a new stake in The Hanover Insurance Group in the 4th quarter valued at approximately $31,478,000.
-Franklin Resources Inc. grew its holdings in The Hanover Insurance Group by 17.3% in the 1st quarter.
-Franklin Resources Inc. now owns 1,466,194 shares of the insurance provider’s stock valued at $189,814,000 after buying an additional 216,652 shares during the last quarter.
-Finally, NFJ Investment Group LLC acquired a new stake in The Hanover Insurance Group in the 1st quarter valued at approximately $20,579,000.
-85.59% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently modified their holdings of the company.
+Arkadios Wealth Advisors purchased a new stake in shares of The Hanover Insurance Group during the 1st quarter valued at $25,000.
+Van ECK Associates Corp bought a new position in The Hanover Insurance Group in the first quarter valued at $25,000.
+Stonebridge Capital Advisors LLC purchased a new stake in The Hanover Insurance Group during the first quarter valued at about $40,000.
+NEXT Financial Group Inc lifted its stake in The Hanover Insurance Group by 108.6% during the first quarter.
+NEXT Financial Group Inc now owns 315 shares of the insurance provider’s stock worth $41,000 after purchasing an additional 164 shares during the last quarter.
+Finally, Meeder Asset Management Inc. boosted its holdings in shares of The Hanover Insurance Group by 43.4% in the 1st quarter.
+Meeder Asset Management Inc. now owns 314 shares of the insurance provider’s stock worth $41,000 after purchasing an additional 95 shares in the last quarter.
+85.59% of the stock is currently owned by hedge funds and other institutional investors.

 The Hanover Insurance Group, Inc, through its subsidiaries, provides various property and casualty insurance products and services in the United States.
 The company operates through three segments: Commercial Lines, Personal Lines, and Other.
 The Commercial Lines segment offers commercial multiple peril, commercial automobile, and workers' compensation insurance products, as well as management and professional liability, marine, specialty industrial and commercial property, monoline general liability, surety, umbrella, fidelity, crime, and other commercial coverages.